 Mornings are tough.
 As a new mom, getting myself and my daughter ready for the day is an accomplishment every morning.
 Breakfast is always a challenge, as I want something that is easy to make but also gets me excited to get out of bed.
 This chocolate pancake recipe is exactly what I need; the recipe takes less than 30 minutes to make and tastes like chocolate cake in pancake form – dessert for breakfast!

 If you’re a chocolate lover like me, or crave something sweet in the morning, then you will also love these chocolate pancakes.
 I also make a chocolate ganache sauce to drizzle on top of the pancakes while they are warm.
-With cocoa powder and chocolate chips in the pancakes, plus the chocolate sauce, these fluffy and thick chocolate pancakes are perfect paired with a fresh cup of coffee and some juicy berries.
+With cocoa powder and chocolate chips in the pancakes, plus the chocolate sauce, these fluffy and thick chocolate pancakes are perfect paired with some juicy berries and if I really want to indulge, a scoop of no-churn vanilla ice cream.

 About the chocolate